 - Make chocolate chip plantain bread by folding in ½ cup of chocolate chips (mini or regular) to the plantain mixture before baking.

-How to Make Easy Plantain Bread (Plantain Cake)
+How to Store Sweet Plantain Bread

 Yes, plantains are as starchy as potatoes.
 This high starch content gives plantain bread its dense texture.
 When ripe, plantains become sweeter, similar to bananas but without the banana flavor, and even sweeter when cooked.